 Drag the boundary of the PropertyManager window to the right to make it wider.
 This makes it easier to read the parameter names.

-In the Parameter list, find the parameter named Z - Component of Force.
+In the Parameter list, find the parameter named Force (Z).

 Tip: You will have to scroll down the towards the bottom.

 Click the check box.